agsb/f2u/docs/FlashAndFlush.md

 ## how do

 Looking into Forth standarts (79, 83, ANS, 2012, FIG, etc) and implementations, (using mnemonics) there are small lists of

-> words that changes memory contents as STORE (!), MOVE, FILL;
+-  words that changes memory contents as MOVE, FILL;

-> words that changes the dictionary as COMMA (,), CREATE, VARIABLE, CONSTANT, VALUE, DOTSTR (.");
+- words that changes the dictionary as COMMA (,), CREATE, VARIABLE, CONSTANT, VALUE, DOTSTR (.");

-> words that changes flag bits as IMMEDIATE, COMPILE_ONLY, SMUDGE, TOGGLE; Only while compiling.
+- words that changes flag bits as IMMEDIATE, COMPILE_ONLY, SMUDGE, TOGGLE;

+All those uses _store_ (!) to move a value into a memory address.

+So how _store_ would differentiate a address in flash or sram ?

+One simple form is using restrict range of address.

+In a ATmega8, everthing above 0x460 is flash memory, then if Forth starts at 0x460 in flash, everthing above is dictionary.

+Then both @ and ! must play with address, to resolve if in flash or in sram.

+It also reserves a 1k byte for boot routines.

+This solution maybe not fully portable but works for Atmega8.

+> Still tons of things to play, as buffer for flash pages, incremental flush and flash, etc
 # my alternative:

 - _Still not working_